 - (a) An Adopted Infrastructure Charges Notice has been issued with respect to the approved development.
 The Adopted Infrastructure Charges Notice details the type of infrastructure charge/s, the amount of the charge/s and when the charge/s are payable. - (b) The Adopted Infrastructure Charges Notice does not include all charges or payments that are payable with respect to the approved development.
 A number of other charges or payments may be payable as conditions of approval.
-The applicable fee is set out in Council's Fees & Charges Schedule for each respective financial year. - (c) Compliance with applicable codes/policies
+The applicable fee is set out in Council's Fees & Charges Schedule for each respective financial year. - (c) Food Premises (restaurants/bed & breakfasts etc.)